bazaarvoice/gumshoe/java/README.md

 processing an item or a customer, a failed event would be emitted for those respective contexts.

-These events would be published according to the Publisher that GumShoe was configured with.
+These events would be published according to the Publisher that Gumshoe was configured with.
 You could then observe/search through these events as allowed in whatever tools you use to consume them.